xuchengpeng/elpa-mirror/melpa/gptel-readme.txt

   wherever)
 - LLM responses are in Markdown or Org markup.
 - Supports conversations and multiple independent sessions.
+- Supports tool-use to equip LLMs with agentic capabilities.
 - Supports multi-modal models (send images, documents).
 - Save chats as regular Markdown/Org/Text files and resume them later.
 - You can go back and edit your previous prompts or LLM responses when